X-SLAYER/Website-Cloner/README.md

 # Website Cloner

-its a desktop app that allow useres to download website files on computer , it help to download a full frontend source code html,css,js,images ...
+its a desktop app that allow users to download website files on computer , it help to download a full frontend source code html,css,js,images ...